gbv/jskos-api/jskos-api.md

 ## Utility endpoints

+[utility endpoints]: #utility-endpoints

 A JSKOS API SHOULD support additional URL paths to simplify requests.
-These additional methods can all be mapped to the core endpoints, for instance with a HTTP proxy that can rewrite URL path and HTTP GET parameters.
+These additional methods can all be mapped to the core [request endpoints], for instance with a HTTP proxy that can rewrite URL path and HTTP GET parameters.

 * `/schemes/{scheme}`
   = `/schemes?notation={scheme}`